-Whether you’re out and about and need a quick meal, or you want to go out with family to have a sit-down dinner, you should be able to find low-carb and ketogenic friendly foods at most places.
+Whether you’re out and about and need a quick keto meal while out on the go, or you want to go out with family to have a sit-down dinner, you should be able to find low-carb and ketogenic friendly foods at most places.

 We’ve all been there.
 You’re out running errands on a Saturday afternoon and your tummy growls: it’s 2 pm and you haven’t eaten yet!
 Or it’s a Tuesday night at a friend’s house, and they want to grab a meal.